twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/unmanaged.md

 List all unmanaged files in *path*s.
 When no *path*s are supplied, list all unmanaged files in the destination directory.

-It is an error to supply *path*s that are not found on the filesystem.
+It is an error to supply *path*s that are not found on the file system.

 ## Common flags